MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/add-additional-profile-fields-for-user-information.md

 You can include a link to your privacy terms and conditions that will be shown to users when they view their profile information.

-1. Login to the Microsoft Community Training portal and [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).
+1. Login to the Community Training portal and [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).

 1. Select **Settings** from the left navigation panel then **General** from the list.